BCom International Economic Groupings Notes Study Material

 (e) To promote active regional collaboration and mutual assistance in economic, social, cultural, technical and scientific fields;

-(f) To accelerate development of transport and communications infrastructures linking the Member States with each other and with the outside world;
+(f) To accelerate the development of transport and communications infrastructures linking the Member States with each other and with the outside world;

-(g) To promote integration of public and private sector activities with emphasis on economic liberalization and privatization towards increased participation of the private sector in the regional economic development through joint ventures and investments;
+(g) To promote the integration of public and private sector activities with emphasis on economic liberalization and privatization towards increased participation of the private sector in the regional economic development through joint ventures and investments;

-(i) To intensify mobilization and utilization of the ECO region’s natural resources, in particular energy resources;
+(i) To intensify mobilization and utilization of the ECO region’s natural resources, in particular, energy resources;

 (j) To enhance efforts for effective utilization of the agricultural and industrial potentials of the ECO region;